 Data integrity is far more than just maintaining high-quality data.
 It's about establishing robust procedures that ensure the accuracy, reliability, and comprehensiveness of your data sources.
 It involves creating a transparent trail from each data point back to its original source, and seamlessly integrating data from diverse sources to provide convenient, holistic access.

-Although it can seem like a “nice-to-have”, data integrity is a strategic imperative for FP&A.
+Although it can seem like somewhat of a “nice-to-have”, data integrity is a strategic imperative for FP&A.

 At its core, data integrity ensures the accuracy, consistency, and reliability of financial data, which is vital for sound decision-making.
 Without it, strategic decisions risk being built on a foundation of flawed information, jeopardizing fiscal stability and organizational growth.